 The case for humor is overwhelming.
 In Psychology for Marketers, Magda Kay asks, Does Humor In Advertising Help Sell More? (spoiler alert: yes!)
 “We buy from people we like, and humor is the easiest and fastest way to get there.”
 Our brains are hardwired to respond to people we like and we naturally like people we find funny.

 I think Point Park University’s Daniel Karell explains it best in his 2018 article Is Humor in Advertising Effective? (another spoiler alert: yes!)
 “Humor in advertising associates the positive emotion elicited from the advertisement with the brand.”
 Now we are getting somewhere!

-In a recent campaign our team worked on at the Port of San Diego, (my day job!) we decided we had seen enough environmental PSAs that scare the public, preach to people, and leave audiences feeling, rather simply - depressed.
+In a campaign our team worked on when I was at the Port of San Diego, we decided we had seen enough environmental PSAs that scare the public, preach to people, and leave audiences feeling, rather simply - depressed.
 Where’s the motivation in that?
 We wanted to give the community reminders about being responsible for their trash, while also building pride in our beautiful waterfront, and still making people laugh a little.
 We wanted to give them something to remember, fondly, when they were actually out having a picnic.
 A little something silly usually does the trick.
 Our #ThatsMyBay video series may not have dead animals or big sad eyes.
 But our monkey is stuffed and our mime has a tear, if that counts.